Welch Harp, 22 Market Street

 These premises have been known by different names during their history:FROMTONAME

-Market Place And Tower The Welch harp was an early form of harp with three rows of strings, used on pub signs because of its distinct shape and perhaps the licensee's connection with Wales.
-Welch is an early spelling of Welsh before the latter spelling became standardised.
+Market Street c1940 The Welch harp was an early form of harp with three rows of strings, used on pub signs because of its distinct shape and perhaps the licensee's connection with Wales.
+Welch is an early spelling of Welsh before the latter spelling became standardised, although occasionally it was printed as "Welsh" in newspapers.

 LICENSEES: